 Also, regular team meetings stay on even with absences

 Establish with your team what a quorum would entail.
 Not all meetings require the manager or leader’s presence.
 If you will be absent or unavailable, keep weekly/biweekly meeting times unless we won’t be able to reach a quorum.

-It’s important for teams to not to have a single point of failure.
+It’s important for teams to not to have a singular point of failure.
 So, this strategy creates consistency around meeting times.
 But it also creates redundancy giving others the opportunity to run the meetings if you are unable to.
 You can instruct people to leave issues open that need your input.
-But in general, managers need to be empowering their staff to be autonomous.
+But in general, managers should be empowering their staff to be autonomous.

 Everything prepared in writing beforehand

 It is also critical that everyone submit all of their Issues, Updates, and Feedback in writing prior to the meeting using whatever common repository you agree on (Google Docs, Asana, etc).
 This allows others to read the submissions, make comments and ask questions prior to the meeting.
 This massively increases information flow, and allows for consensus to be reached before the team meeting even begins.

 If the group isn’t timely enough to make comments prior to the meeting, then they can still all read the written update during the meeting rather than have to listen to a verbal update.
 Reading a written update takes far less time, and significantly more information is transmitted and retained.

 It is important to have a designated Meeting Lead.
 This person is responsible for making the meeting run well (usually the manager of the group, but not necessarily).
 This person ensures that all meeting participants submit their updates and issues in writing in advance and show up on time.
 They are also ruthless about sticking to the timeline and, whenever something off topic comes up, they capture it but schedule the discussion and decision for another time.
 If there is no effective Meeting Lead, people grow to hate meetings because they feel inefficient.

 If someone is not participating or additive, they should not be a part of the meeting.